Esri/workflowmanager-samples/ServiceBased/ProAddIn/README.md

    * WorkflowManagerSampleAddIn.csproj
    * Config.daml
    * launchSettings.json
+3. Update jobId and stepId information for your workflow item
+   * Some samples include specific jobId and stepId properties which are unique to a workflow item.
+Update these values before running these samples.
-3. Build and run the project in Visual Studio
+4. Build and run the project in Visual Studio
    * The Workflow Manager Add-In should now be visible in ArcGIS Pro under the _Workflow Manager Add-In_ tab
    * The built add-in will be located at _C:\Users\<username>\Documents\ArcGIS\AddIns\ArcGISPro_